theirix/omnifiles/README.md

 File storage and shortener server.

-OmniFiles is built with Sinatra and Rack and uses an sqlite database to store shortened urls and statistics.
+OmniFiles is built with Sinatra and Rack and uses an Mongo database to store shortened urls and statistics.

 ## Installation